Pet Keen is reader-supported. When you buy via links on our site, we may earn an affiliate commission at no cost to you. Learn more.

 Perhaps the best way to prevent your cats from using your couch as a scratching post is to set up decoys.
 The more cat-friendly opportunities for scratching, the fewer pieces of furniture you’ll need to sacrifice.

 You should have several different types of scratching posts and at least one in every room your cat spends a significant amount of time in.
-If your cat isn’t fond of one particular type of scratching post, you may need to experiment to find one that works best for him.
-Try different textures like carpet, sisal, and corrugated cardboard to see which he prefers.
+If your cat isn’t fond of one particular type of scratching post, you may need to experiment to find one that works best for them.
+Try different textures like carpet, sisal, and corrugated cardboard to see which they prefer.

 Try placing the scratching pad or post near the furniture your cat is destroying.
-Having one nearby will give you a chance to redirect your cat’s scratching behavior when he begins doing it on your furniture.
+Having one nearby will give you a chance to redirect your cat’s scratching behavior when they begin doing it on your furniture.

 2. Rethink Your Upholstery Fabrics